CNAG-Biomedical-Informatics/cbicall/docs/help/performance.md

 ### Runtime behavior

-CBICall itself uses very little memory for orchestration.
+CBIcall itself uses very little memory for orchestration.
 The Python wrapper typically remains below **2% of a 16 GB system**.
 Most memory and CPU usage comes from external tools:

 - **BWA-MEM**
   Memory usage increases with thread count and reference size.